Jimako-e107-plugins/githubSync/README.md

 WARNING: because this is plugin mainly for personal use, install.xml contains repos I am actually working on.
 After installation you should clean it and backup your own xml file to import it with Data/Tools/Import if you need your own set somewhere else.

-Importing this file by default is set by core:  see #4745

 ## version 2.2